adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## Why?
 Because non-semantic class names are hard to find!

-If an element has classes based on how it looks such as `.red`, `caret` and `.large`, then these classes will be scattered all over the codebase so searching for "red" will yield many results across the HTML templates.
+If an element has classes based on how it looks such as `.red`, `.col-lg-4` and `.large`, then these classes will be scattered all over the codebase so searching for "red" will yield many results across the HTML templates.

 If you use semantic class names, a search should yield just one result.
 And if it yields more than one result, then this should indicate a problem that needs dealing with.